 The one-year-old boy could not sleep longer than 2 hours – day or night.
 After 20 months spent in exhaustion and sleepless nights, his mom decided to eliminate wheat and dairy products from his diet.
 Withing 3 days Ethan slept peacefully all night long.
 Certain dietary changes improve the connection between the gut and the brain.
-Autistic children are sensitive to wheat because they have much more antibodies that react to wheat gluten, and even fight it as if it was a foreign object in the body…read more.
 In children with autism, sensorimotor regions of the brain become overconnected.
 In early childhood, the neurons inside children's developing brains form connections between various regions of brain "real estate.

 " As described in a paper published last week in the journal Biological Psychiatry, cognitive neuroscientists at San Diego State University found that in children and adolescents with autism spectrum disorder, the connections between the cerebral cortex and the cerebellum appear to be overdeveloped in sensorimotor regions of the brain.
 This overdevelopment appears to muscle in on brain "real estate" that in typically developing children is more densely occupied by connections that serve higher cognitive functioning.

 The study represents the first ever systematic look at connections between the entire cerebral cortex and the cerebellum using fMRI brain imaging, and its findings provide another piece in the puzzle that could one day lead researchers to develop a reliable brain-based test for identifying autism.
 Back to the cerebellum Over- and underconnected.
 Researchers find synaptic link to autism.
 Columbia neurobiologists led by David Sulzer have made a discovery that may help explain why people with autism are prone to epilepsy and often oversensitive to noise and social experiences.